SimbaE1/myAI/README.md

 - [License](#license)

 ## Overview
-**myAI** is a character-level GPT trainer and text generator implemented in Python with PyTorch and Hugging Face Transformers.
+**myAI** is a token-level GPT trainer and text generator implemented in Python with PyTorch and Hugging Face Transformers.
 It’s designed to be easy to run, experiment with, and extend.

 ## Features
 1. **Bad Word Detector**